Temiloluwa/sagemaker_auto_mpg/Blog.md

 ```
 ### Preprocessor Train Script

-The preprocessing script at `preprocessor/train.py` is executed in the Docker container to perform the feature engineering.
+The preprocessing script at `preprocessor/train.py` is executed in the Preprocessing container to perform the feature engineering.
 A [Sklearn `Pipeline`](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html#sklearn.pipeline.Pipeline) model is created with the `CustomFeaturePreprocessor` as its first step, followed by a `OneHotEncoder` for categorical columns and `StandardScaler` for numerical columns.

 ``` python
 %%writefile scripts/preprocessor/train.py